rozenn-pineau/Drought-paper/README.md

 done

 #check: file is 786262 lines and 284 columns (chromosome, position and 282 individuals).

+# GWAS on ancestry calls

+## (1) Using a "manual" logistic model with and without covariate

+We ran logistic regression model in R based on the ancestry calls and using PC1 as a covariate using the following R scripts : without covariate - [gwas_ancestry_logistic_v2.R](https://github.com/rozenn-pineau/Drought-paper/blob/main/gwas_ancestry_logistic_v2.R) and with covariate - [gwas_ancestry_logistic_covariate_v2.R](https://github.com/rozenn-pineau/Drought-paper/blob/main/gwas_ancestry_logistic_covariate_v2.R).
+These scripts require the sample order vector ("samp_order_noout.txt"), the phenotypes ("drought_phenos.txt") and the PC information ("PCA_output_noout.txt").

+## (2) using GEMMA with and without relatedness matrix

 ```